LoSh: Long-Short Text Joint Prediction Network for Referring Video Object Segmentation: Introduction

-The text expression for the referred target instance normally contains a sophisticated description of the instance (subject)'s appearance, action, and relation with others (objects).
-Capturing all these attributes correspondingly in a video presents a significant challenge for an RVOS model.
-We observe that, in many cases, the model's mask prediction tends to favour more on the instance's action or relation with others rather than its appearance.
-This can lead to partial segmentation as the prediction tends to focus on the action-related part of the target instance.
-It can also result in incorrect segmentation if the prediction mistakenly focuses on another instance that behaves similarly to the target instance.
+The text expression for the target instance normally contains a sophisticated description of the instance (subject)'s appearance, action, and relation with others.
+Capturing all these attributes in a video presents a significant challenge for an RVOS model. {We have analyzed the failure predictions by a state of the art model, MTTR~\cite{MTTR}, on the A2D-Sentences~\cite{firstRVOS} dataset, whose IoUs with GTs are less than 0.5: we randomly sample 400 such cases and observe that over 70\% of them either mis-align with appearance-related phrases or overly concentrate on the discriminative regions corresponding to actions or relations.} This suggests that the model's mask prediction tends to favour more on the instance's action or relation with others rather than its appearance.
+This can lead to partial segmentation focusing on the action-related part of the target instance, or incorrect segmentation if the prediction mistakenly focuses on another instance that behaves similarly to the target instance.
 Fig.~\ref{fig:long} illustrates an example of this: the video frame contains two men on the street.
-Given the text expression, `a man in white t-shirt is walking', it refers to the man in a white t-shirt by the right of the selected frame in the input video.
-However, we run a state of the art transformer-based model, MTTR~\cite{MTTR}, on this video and observe that its prediction instead covers the walking man in a gray suit by the left of the selected frame in the video.
+Given the text expression, `a man in white t-shirt is walking', it refers to the man in a white t-shirt by the right of the frame.
+However, we run MTTR~\cite{MTTR} on this video and observe that its prediction instead covers the walking man in a gray suit by the left of the frame.
 Apparently, MTTR has favoured more on the word `walking' rather than `white t-shirt' in the text expression.